mawada-abakar/Monopogen-fixed/README.md

     1000 Genomes reference panel for population phasing Target regions file (e.g target_chromosomes: chr20 to run this example)

+## 📊 Example Data and Test Cases

+### Using Original Monopogen Test Data
+This repository uses the same example datasets as the original Monopogen pipeline. **All example data and test cases are available in the original repository** - simply use them with this fixed implementation to avoid the compatibility issues.

 🛠️ Usage Examples
 Step 1: Prepare BAM File List
 Create a BAM list file (bam_list.lst ) with this format: